 It was the first game of the playoffs, early April, in Boston.
 A crushing hit, CBC.ca was recalling last week, that rendered Orr unconscious.
 The Globe and Mail ran a photo of what it looked like the moment after the two men fell.

 You have back up, though.
 To tell the story.
 March 15, nine games to go in the season, Boston came to Maple Leaf Gardens.
 The Leafs were battling Detroit for the final playoff spot in the NHL’s Eastern Division while the Bruins were sitting 14 points ahead, safely in second.
 They were a scoring juggernaut.
 The team was about to set an NHL record for goalscoring in a season.
 Headed for a scoring title, Phil Esposito already had more points than anyone ever had in the league.
-And Orr was closing to setting a new record by points by a defenceman.
+And Orr was close to setting a new record for points by a defenceman.

 But the Bruins were slumping.
 That’s what GM Milt Schmidt said.
 Coach Harry Sinden had injuries to contend with, ailing goalies in Gerry Cheevers and Eddie Johnston and a pair of limping Eddies, Shack and Westfall.
 Plus Boston hadn’t won in Toronto since 1965, 21 games ago, back when Orr was still skating for the Oshawa Generals.